 - Session 4: Organizing to Address Structural Issues - Participants will be introduced to transformational values as a guide to multiple ways organizations can operate differently.
 We will ask: What has to shift in your organization?
 Given that you are part of a network, how can you support one another in making these shifts.

-We are offering two cohorts for this course, each limited to 20 participants.
+We are offering three cohorts for this course, each limited to 20 participants.
 We encourage programs to have two staff members participate in the same cohort to help facilitate effective and meaningful implementation of the content.
 To help make this possible, we are offering a discount for programs that register two attendees.

 Cost is per person.
 If you would like more than one member of your staff to participate, please register separately as individuals.

 Crossroads works for nothing less than the total restoration of all creation because it recognizes the ways systemic racism and other forms of structural oppression objectify and commodify the natural world and human beings.
 Crossroads recognizes that racism intersects all other forms of oppression and as such to resist racism requires resistance to all other forms of social inequality and oppression.
 Crossroads is

 majority People of Color (African American, American Indian, Asian American and Latina/o) and minority cisgender men.
 There are multiple other layers of diversity including sexual identity, faith/spirituality, age, income, and education.

 The Mission of Crossroads Antiracism Organizing & Training is to dismantle systemic racism and build antiracist multicultural diversity within institutions and communities, implemented primarily by training institutional transformation teams and guided by the following principles:

 - Crossroads grounds its work upon a systemic analysis of racism and its individual, institutional, and cultural manifestations

 - Crossroads seeks to be accountable in its work to those who share a common analysis of racism, and especially to communities of color